Water supply and sanitation in sub-Saharan Africa: Quality of service

 Example for drinking water quality issues in Kenya and Ethiopia: Stacked bar chart of the number of publications reporting data for each water quality parameter, with publications grouped as reporting no water points exceeding guideline threshold or reporting at least one water point exceeding threshold.
 The chosen thresholds are from the country's standards or WHO health guideline or East Africa Standard (EAS) for natural potable water.

 A first indicator of the quality of water supply services is the continuity of service.
-The urban utilities deliver continuous services in Burkina Faso, Senegal and South Africa, but are highly intermittent in Ethiopia and Zambia.
-In rural areas, continuity is expressed by the ratio of water points out of order, or by the average time per year or per month that a water point is unusable.
-Due to the significant population growth of communities, water supply levels are unable to meet the demand limiting the access for clean drinking water.
+The urban utilities deliver continuous services in Burkina Faso, Senegal and South Africa but are highly intermittent in Ethiopia and Zambia.
+In rural areas, continuity is expressed by the ratio of water points out of order or by the average time per year or per month that a water point is unusable.
+Due to the significant population growth of communities, water supply levels are unable to meet the demand, limiting the access to clean drinking water.

 A second indicator of quality is the compliance with microbiological water norms.
 WHO/UNESCO has recently developed a Rapid Assessment of Drinking-Water Quality (RADWQ) survey method.
-On average, in developing countries, compliance with the who norms is close to 90% for piped water, and between 40% and 70% for other improved sources.
+On average, in developing countries, compliance with the WHO norms is close to 90% for piped water, and between 40% and 70% for other improved sources.
 No national or regional data have been published yet.

-Low income households in sub-Saharn Africa are significantly impacted by quality of service because they have limited access to clean water sources.
-Thus, increasing their chances of attaining waterborne diseases due to the lack of quality service on water sources surrounding these communities.
+Low income households in sub-Saharan Africa are significantly impacted by quality of service because they have limited access to clean water sources.
+Thus, increasing their chances of contracting waterborne diseases due to the lack of quality service on water sources surrounding these communities.
 Many communities are required to walk miles just to have access to clean water.
-There is no direct solution to this issue, because it is so widespread.
+There is no direct solution to this issue because it is so widespread.
 Lots of work must be done in order for major solutions to be put in place.